 So why does it still work?

-According to last year’s Annual Fraud indicator, CEO Fraud is on the rise and showing no signs of slowing up.
+According to last year’s Annual Fraud indicator, CEO Fraud is on the rise and showing no signs of slowing down.
 Procurement Fraud costs in particular, are weighing in at a worrying £121.4bn annually for UK businesses alone, representing a concerning trend.

 There’s a strong argument that says big cheques are not uncommon for ‘Procurement or Services’, leaving fraudulent requests to slip through the net with relative ease but the size of the theft can’t be the main focus – the overall problem runs deeper than that.

 At its absolute core, there are three factors that allow CEO Fraud to continue to thrive.

 The first is the sophistication of the attack.

 You only have to take one look at the recent arrest in May this year of the group responsible for scoring a whopping EUR 18 million in CEO Fraud to know these aren’t random attacks.

 I’m going to say that again, a theft of 18 million Euro’s, made to look as simple as ‘borrowing’ from the office stationary cupboard.
 That’s not petty theft, that’s a successful, highly sophisticated business model of planned corruption, executed flawlessly (Well, until they were caught).